danj2k/aardwolf-plugins/README.md

 * `sv help` displays help information.

 It's my first attempt at a MUSHclient plugin, so there are undoubtedly things that do not work as expected or do not conform to MUSHclient or Aardwolf client package norms; if you come across one of these cases, please create an issue on this GitHub giving as much information as possible.

+## Danj_DMAssist
+**This plugin currently does not work properly!
+Please don't try to use it until it is fixed.**

+Once it's working, this plugin will intelligently manage the casting of curse and dispel magic.
+It's not automatic, it just keeps track of whether your curses and dispels have failed or succeeded and will not cast curse or dispel magic again depending on the outcome.

+* `dm` will attempt to curse and dispel magic your current target.
+If you're not currently in combat, it returns an error.
+* `dm <target>` will attempt to curse and dispel magic the named target.